 Operating from a pair of semi detached, adapted houses provided by the district council, the organisation operated a residential Short Breaks service, offering an after school facility, overnight stays, weekend and holiday breaks.
 The benefits of adopting a child focused approach to care with a flexible response to families were soon evident within the local community

 The district council demonstrated their confidence in the organisation by providing two further properties for the delivery of additional services.
 These properties provided residential care for seven local adults enabling them to live independently from their families, whilst being appropriately supported and developing life skills.

 In 1992, working in partnership with Sanctuary Housing Association, Jubilee House supported in the design of a purpose built bungalow which introduced a new service for six adults with complex needs.

 In 1994 we recognised the shortfall in Short Breaks services for adults and worked with the district council to create a service to meet local need.
 In 1995 an Adult Short Breaks service was established.

 In 2002, Jubilee House worked with the district council to acquire a local development site to improve our provision of Children’s Short Breaks service.
 Peartree Short Breaks Centre, a modern, uniquely designed bungalow to meet the needs of children with learning and physical disabilities, was opened in 2004.

-Also in 2004 discussions with the district council were started regarding the purchase of the original houses where our services were first delivered from in 1977.
+Also in 2004 discussions with the council were started regarding the purchase of the original houses where our services were first delivered from in 1977.
 Following the purchase and a full refurbishment The Meadows Short Breaks centre was opened in 2008, to house the existing Adults Short Breaks service.